falkr/ttm4115-2020/pages/prep-modeling.md

 If you want, have a look at the following videos that show how to create deployment diagrams.

-Aside: The opinion among student about this series of videos is divided; some find them very useful, others not so much.
+:aside: The opinion among student about this series of videos is divided; some find them very useful, others not so much.
 So have a look at some and decide for yourself.

 ---
 type: youtube